IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 To learn more about Custom Resources, refer to the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-Relationship between API and CRD, and then relationship between CR and CRD.
+Relationship between API and CRD, and then relationship between CR and CRD.  -->

 ### Custom Controllers (the code that watches your Custom Resource)
 When you combine the custom resource with a custom controller that watches that custom resource, you get what is called a "declaritive API" by Kubernetes.

-A declaritive API is one in which the user can "declare" or "specify" the desired state of the cluster, and Kubernetes will try to change whatever resources are needed to be changed in order to reach the "desired state" of the cluster.

-To learn more about custom controller, and if you should use one, read the official Kubernetes documentation on custom controller, [here](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers).
+This declaritive API is used to continually monitor your application's state and it can do things such as back up state, upgrade the application over time, and recover from failures, automatically.

 ## Operator SDK